zzr997good/zzr997good/README.md

 - 💻 My major is computer engineering.
 - 🌱 I’m currently learning Operating System and Machine Learning.
 - 🤝 I’m looking looking for an internship in winter 2022 and spring 2023.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- ⚡️ Fun-Fact: I have a degree in electronic engineering;
+- ⚡️ Fun-Fact: I have a degree in electronic engineering.
-- 📫 How to reach me: zzr997good@tamu.edu;
+- 📫 How to reach me: zzr997good@tamu.edu.

 ### **Languages and Tools:**